LexBorisoff/web-cli/README.md

 `value` refers to the browser app name, or the browser's key or alias in the ***browsers*** config.

 > ***Note!***
-> The program will not prevent you from specifying a value that refers to an invalid browser or to another non-browser application on your machine.
-If the value refers to an app that's installed, the program will attempt to open it as it does not differentiate between which apps are browsers and which ones are not.
+> The command will not prevent you from specifying a value that refers to an invalid browser or to another non-browser application on your machine.
+As far as the program is concerned - any value provided to the `browser` option is a possible browser app, so it will attempt to open it.

 You can specify multiple browsers: